spacemeshos/testnet-guide/ffnet.md

 2. To join the ffnet, you need to run the Spacemesh App on an always-on desktop computer.
 Please ensure that your system meets the [recommended system requirements](requirements).

-    *Please do NOT attempt to join from a laptop if you often move between different WIFI networks.
-Things will not work properly.*
+!> Please do NOT attempt to join from a laptop if you often move between different WIFI networks.
+Things will not work properly.

-    *Please do NOT join if your computer or network connection doesn't meet the recommended requirements.*
+!> Please do NOT join if your computer or network connection doesn't meet the recommended requirements.

 3. Download the App installer and run it to install the App:

         [Spacemesh App Installer (ffnet release)](#)

-4. Before running the Spacemesh App, configure your network to accept incoming TCP and UDP packets on a specific port number.
-Please [follow this guide](netconfig.md), but note that you can use any port and not just 7153.
+4. Before running the Spacemesh App for the first time, please configure your network to forward TCP and UDP packets on a specific port number to your computer and your computer firewall to accept incoming TCP and UDP packets on this port.
+Please [follow this guide](netconfig.md).
+Note that you can use any port and not just 7153.

-    *You will NOT be able to join the network unless you have completed this step.*
+!> You will NOT be able to join the network unless you have completed this step.

 5. Run the Spacemesh App.
-You will be prompted for a port number.
-Enter the port number you have configured to accept incoming packets from the Internet.
+You will be prompted to enter a port number.
+Enter the port number you have configured to be forwarded to your computer and to accept incoming packets from the Internet.

 6. Proceed to set up wallet and smeshing.
 [Follow this guide](/guide/setup) for step by step instructions.